Brand Strategy

 The ultimate commercial objective of this architecture is to achieve Price Inelasticity.
 This is the point where your customer base remains loyal even when you raise your prices.

-High brand equity allows for Price Skimming, where you can command a premium because the perceived risk of choosing a “non-authority” competitor is too high.
+High brand equity enables price skimming, where you can command a premium because the perceived risk of choosing a “non-authority” competitor is too high.

 This is how a forensic brand strategy transforms from a design expense into a gross-margin enhancer.